Page Contents

 });

-This code basically tells 2 things:
+These code lines tell 2 things:

-var locOptions = app.ApplicationServices.GetService<IOptions<RequestLocalizationOptions>>();
+var locOptions = app.Services.GetService<IOptions<RequestLocalizationOptions>>();

 app.UseRequestLocalization(locOptions.Value);

-You are now all set to use Globalization & Localization feature of ASP.NET Core and create a multi language job application form using resource files.
+You are now all set to use Globalization & Localization feature of ASP.NET Core and create a multi language job application form by using resource files.

-The first thing you do is create a ‘Model’ for the job application form.
+The first thing you do is create a model class for the job application form.
 Therefore create a new class inside the Models folder and name it JobApplication.cs.
 This class contains fields for Name of the applicant, email address, DOB, etc. Also, applied different attributes like [Required], [RegularExpression], [Range], [Display] to various fields.

 The class full code is given below: